Vauxhall Corsa-e reliability & safety rating

 |4 stars (2019)||84%||86%||69%|

-Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group (now Stellantis) in 2017, it has started to turn its fortunes around.
-The Corsa's four-star Euro NCAP crash-test rating is deceptive – remember, the tests have become ever-more stringent in recent years and are tougher to pass than before.
+Vauxhall doesn’t have the strongest reputation for reliability, but following its takeover by the PSA Group (now Stellantis) in 2017, it has turned its fortunes around.
+On the safety front, the Corsa's four-star Euro NCAP crash-test rating (out of a maximum of five) shouldn't be too much cause for concern.
+The tests have become ever-more stringent in recent years and are now much tougher to pass than before.

 That said, while the Vauxhall shares its rating with sister car the Peugeot 208, the latest Renault Clio was awarded the full five stars thanks to a super-impressive 96% score for adult occupant protection.
 Still, the Vauxhall’s safety kit list (detailed below) is long and reliability should be on the up.